saraisab/Amazon_project_DE_saraisab/README.md

 * Thirdly:
     * Run the flow_controller.yml.
 This is going to:
         * Set the configuration file that manages Google Cloud Platform (GCP) key-value pairs.
 It is for manage the enviroment variables in Kestra.
-        * Data ingestion: Download the dataset from kaggle, insert it into the bucket previously created.
+        * Data ingestion: Download the datasets from kaggle, insert the raw csv files into the bucket previously created.
-        * ETL: Download the data from the datalake to clean and transform the data employing the pandas library in python.
-Besides, upload the data to BigQuery making use the DLT resources in python.
+        * ETL: Download the data from the datalake to clean and transform the data employing the pandas library from python.
+Besides, upload the data to BigQuery making use of the DLT resources in python.
 * Finally:
     * Run the flow *project_zoomcamp.05_bigquery_querys.yml*.
-It needs the name of your dataset created by DBT as an input.
-It is going to be creating data models.
+It needs the name of your dataset created by DLT as an input.
+It is going to be creating the data models.
 With this, new tables and views in BigQuery are going to be created, inserted and updated, which are necessary for the final dashboard.

+## Tests
+* In kestra you can check the logs, if there exist any error, it will help you.
+Besides, in the flow_controller there are several "prints" to give information about the process running, you can check it in the logs.

+* To test the data validation in BigQuery you can run these querys:
+    * It'll tell you if there exist any null in the clustered table:
+        ```sql
+        SELECT
+            SUM(CASE WHEN no_of_ratings IS NULL THEN 1 ELSE 0 END) AS no_of_ratings_null,
+            SUM(CASE WHEN ratings IS NULL THEN 1 ELSE 0 END) AS ratings_null,
+            SUM(CASE WHEN discount_price IS NULL THEN 1 ELSE 0 END) AS discount_price_null,
+            SUM(CASE WHEN actual_price IS NULL THEN 1 ELSE 0 END) AS actual_price_null
+        FROM
+            `project_name.dataset_name.amazon_products_clustered`;
+        ```

+    * Query to guess the total number of the rows, *in my case it's 1.103.170*:
+        ```sql
+        SELECT
+            COUNT(*) AS Total_rows
+        FROM
+            `project_name.dataset_name.amazon_products_clustered`;
+        ```